hashcloak/Meson/docs/docs/docs.md

   hashcloak/meson:master
 ```

-__Notice__ that the ports that docker exposes are the same as the provider node docker container.
+__Notice__ that the ports that docker exposes are the same as the provider node container.
 If the container is running on the same host then you will need to change the port number.
-To change the port value you need to edit the following file `output/mixn-node-name/katzenpost.toml` and change the ports numbers under the `[Server]` section:
+To change the port value you need to edit the following file `output/mix-node-name/katzenpost.toml` and change the ports numbers under the `[Server]` section:

 ```toml
 # output/mix-node-name/katzenpost.toml